This exercise will allow developing and testing hypotheses about movement in the plasmodial slime mold, Physarum polycephalum.

 Place test substances on plates 1 through 4 using the following procedures described below.
 The test substance should be placed on the opposite side of the plate that contains the distilled water (control).
 See the diagram above.

 Plate 1 - Dip a sterile paper disk in 100 mM glucose solution and place it on the side of the plate opposite to the control.
+A disk dipped into distilled water can serve as a control for this plate.

 Plate 2 - Dip a sterile paper disk in 20 mM NaCl and place it on the plate.
+A disk with distilled water will serve as a control.

 Seal the plates using tape and place them in a dark area until the next laboratory class.
 Do not turn the plates over; the agar side should remain down.